Trinity Behavioral Health specializes in the proper and safe detoxification from Heroin

 - Dry mouth

 - An alternate wakeful and drowsy state, known as “the nods”

 Withdrawal from heroin is known to start in as little as 6 – 12 hours from a user’s last dose.
 A person in withdrawal from the opioid can experience body aches, cold sweats, a runny nose and severe mood changes like anxiety or depression.

 Other symptoms can include:

 If treated properly, heroin detox can be successfully completed in 5 – 7 days.
 However, some users can experience symptoms for weeks, or even months.
 This is known as Post Acute Withdrawal Syndrome (PAWS).
 It’s believed that this syndrome might be due to physiological changes in the central nervous system associated with continual abuse and should be monitored during heroin detoxification.

 Heroin Addiction Treatment

 Our addiction specialists understand that the first step to recovery is proper treatment.
-That’s why clients at our heroin addiction treatment centers receive the utmost attention and care while detoxing in a therapeutic and secure environment.
+Clients receive the utmost attention and care while detoxing in a therapeutic and secure environment.